 Although you don’t get to see the faces of your loved ones, there are many perks to a virtual baby shower, such as lower costs for the host, social distancing regulations, and more convenience for the guests.
 Finally, your best friend from the other end of the world can be there for your significant event.
 Moreover, you’re not really missing out on the fun, because many of the things you would usually do at a traditional baby shower can be easily replicated online.

 If you haven’t hosted a virtual party beforehand, don’t worry.
-It’s time to dive head first into the virtual baby shower planning to ensure that you throw an unforgettable online baby shower for the mom-to-be.
+It’s time to dive headfirst into virtual baby shower planning to ensure that you throw an unforgettable online baby shower for the mom-to-be.

 Where Should You Host the Virtual Baby Shower?

-Luckily for you, there are tons of online platforms where you can host your online baby shower, and you just have to pick the one that’s most convenient for all the guests and that which offers the best uninterrupted connection.
+Luckily for you, there are tons of online platforms where you can host your online baby shower, and you just have to pick the one that’s most convenient for all the guests and that offers the best-uninterrupted connection.

 Social media is also a good “venue” for hosting a virtual baby shower, given that all the participants have their individual social media accounts.
 Simply create a twins baby shower Facebook event and use the integrated video chat system through Facebook Messenger.
 Just make sure the event is set to private.
 Facebook offers exciting filters and even group games that you can make use of.

 Alternatively, you can invest in a platform that is specifically made for virtual baby showers and it’s called WebBabyShower.
 For just under $80, which is still cheaper than the average in-person baby shower, WebBabyShower offers tons of baby shower features in just one place, from customizable themes and unlimited invitations to games, a private photo, and video album, and links to your virtual baby registry.

 Whichever platform you decide to use for your virtual baby shower you are sure to have lots of fun.